Dropbox for Business is a cloud storage and collaboration service available to full-time faculty, staff, and students with unlimited storage.

 With Smart Sync, you can see and seamlessly access all the content you have in your Dropbox, right from your desktop, without worrying about local hard drive space.
 Files and folders take up practically no space on the local device until they’re needed, and they can be accessed with a simple click.

-Upon graduating, students will be off-boarded to a free or basic Dropbox account (comes with 2GB of space) with continued access to data and options to upgrade if they choose.
+Upon graduating, regular full time students will be off-boarded to a free or basic Dropbox account (comes with 2GB of space) with continued access to data and options to upgrade if they choose.
 Your personal address will be set to your alumni forwarding address.
-This will take place30 days after graduation.
+This will take place 30 days after graduation.

 Since your account will be off-boarded to a free or basic account when you graduate, we recommend that you copy it into a personal Dropbox account or other storage option and take it with you.
-NOTE: You won't lose your data but because the basic Dropbox quota is 2GB, anything over that amount will need to be moved to another storage location.
+NOTE: You won't lose your data if the storage exceeds the basic Dropbox quota of 2GB; however, your account will have some restrictions.

 Linked Personal Accounts at Graduation